 English Placement Testing

-Students must work with their advisor to schedule a first-year writing course(s) based on their placement level, as indicated in the following:
+Once a student takes the placement test, they'll work with theiradvisor to schedule a first-year writing course(s) based on their placement level, as indicated in the following:

 Level 4: Enroll in either English 1110.01 or 1110.02 (3 credit hours).

 Level 5: Enroll in English 1110.03 and 1193 simultaneously (4 credit hours).

 Level 6: Enroll in English 1109 (4 credit hours).
 After completing 1109, students must enroll in English 1110.03 and 1193 simultaneously (4 credit hours).
 NOTE: Students who score Level 6 on the placement exam but have scored a 24 on the SAT reading score (RDST) are recommended but not required to take English 1109.
 Those students can, if they wish, enroll in the combination 1110.03/1193 option.
 Students with a 23 or lower, however, must enroll in English 1109.

 Students who take the Advanced Placement exam in English Literature or English Language and who score a 3 or higher will receive test credit (EM credit) for English 1110, the university's first-year writing course.
 Students who do not score a 3 or higher must take the English placement exam as described above.
 Students who take both the English Literature and the English Language exams and score a 3 or higher on these two exams will receive credit for English 1110, the first-year writing course, and English 1167, a course that can be applied toward the Cultures and Ideas category on the university's general education requirements.